 Five Minute Finances is a series of tips on how you can save significant money or reorganize your financial life in just five minutes.
 These tips appear Monday, Wednesday, and Friday on The Simple Dollar.

 This is a “five minute” trick I do twice a week or so: I assemble a big, delicious sandwich and put it in a brown paper sack to take to work with me.
 It just takes a few minutes in the morning (or in the evening before) to have something delicious at work the next day – and if you go out for lunch regularly, this will save you a lot of money.
 Just take five minutes, make yourself a sandwich, and put it in a brown paper sack.
 Don’t like sandwiches?
-Package up some leftovers.
+Package up

 Here are a few complaints I had with the “brown bag” club – and how I address them.